 Having recently relocated to expand its indoor facility, Attic V has climbing walls for all abilities and ages.
 Not only that, but visitors can purchase a day pass for $120 HKD, meaning you can climb for as long as you like all day – you can even leave, and come back later.
 Not bad at all!

-10. Battle Through A Zombie Apocalypse At VR Arena
+10. Battle Through A Zombie Apocalypse At A VR Experience

 If you’ve ever tried a VR game, the experience is unlike anything else in this world!
-If you haven’t, then maybe your first rainy day activity in Hong Kong should be to spend some time at VR Arena in Causeway Bay.
+If you haven’t, then maybe your first rainy day activity in Hong Kong should be to spend some time at a VR Experience!

-Here you and your friends can run, hop and skip through a 360-degree virtual world shooting zombies for as long as your hearts content…or until your time runs out, which at $160 HKD per hour you may want to consider putting a timer on.
+Here you and your friends can run, hop and skip through a 360-degree virtual world shooting zombies for as long as your heart’s content…or until your time runs out, which at $133 HKD per 20-minute game, or $220 HKD per hour, you may want to consider putting a timer on.

 Though a tad pricey, it is no doubt a unique and entertaining experience and perfect for a rainy day in HK.
-Make sure you reserve your spot before turning up by visiting their website or Facebook page.
+Make sure you reserve your spot before turning up as this is a popular indoor experience in Hong Kong!

 Indoor Things To Do On A Hong Kong Rainy Day At Night